 Without a doubt, Chinese food is great.
-Though you may have heard that they are based heavily on soy sauce, rice noodles and rice-flour, don't shrink back - my following tips just help celiac traveler have a wonderful trip in China, a country that doesn't cater to the gluten-free diet.
+Though you may have heard that they are based heavily on soy sauce, rice noodles and rice-flour, don't shrink back - my following tips just help the celiacs travelers have a wonderful trip in China, a country that doesn't cater to the gluten-free diet.

-2. Work with professional tour operator and tour guide.
+2. Work with a professional tour operator and tour guide

-When on a tailor-made tour with Odyssey Tours, both your private travel consultant and tour guide will make out their way to arrange exclusively prepared dishes for you.
-So, if you have a special diet, just let us know your needs
+When on a tailor-made tour with Odynovo (Formerly Odyssey, the same hereinafter), both your private travel consultant and tour guide will make out their way to arrange exclusively prepared dishes for you.
+So, if you have a special diet, just let us know your needs!

-3. Know what are safe to order and what should be avoided.
+3. Know what is safe to order and what should be avoided

 √ Steamed rice & vegetables